 Over the past five years, Londoners have grown accustomed to charting the upward rise of a whole host of new skyscrapers.
 Cranes and sprouting concrete cores have climbed ever higher on their progression towards completion, transforming the city skyline in the process.

 The second installment of our two-part series on future development trends in London moves the spotlight onto the City of London.

 The wind of change that has been blowing through the City of London is undergoing an evolution of its own.
 Exacerbated by the seismic changes within the economy over recent years, and fueled by sustainability concerns, redevelopment in the Square Mile on a grand scale could become a thing of the past.

-In an interview in June Peter Rees, chief planning officer for the City of London, said: “There is probably more square feet of offices in the world than will be needed for at least the next two generations or so.
+In 2012 in June Peter Rees, chief planning officer for the City of London, said: “There is probably more square feet of offices in the world than will be needed for at least the next two generations or so.
 Therefore it is unlikely we will need to build many more towers in the City.
 There will be a couple more maybe.
 It’s interesting to see what will emerge in its place but it is certainly not what we’ve known for the last couple of generations.”